 The Japanese beef rating system is universal, so there should be no ambiguity about the quality of the Wagyu you’re getting, no matter where you are in the world.

-After that crash-course in Wagyu beef and rating, let’s get to the bottom of our original question: is it possible to find genuine A5 Wagyu in the United States, or do you need to book a flight to Tokyo to get the real thing?
+After that crash-course in Wagyu beef and rating, let’s get to the bottom of our original question: is it possible to find real, certified A5 Wagyu in the United States, or do you need to book a flight to Tokyo to get the real thing?

 Myths and Facts